Academic Integrity Policy

 Appendix III: Academic Integrity Board

-The Academic Integrity Board consists of full-time faculty members from each of the university's schools and colleges; full-time university staff members; and full-time undergraduate students.
+The Academic Integrity Board consists of full-time faculty members from each of the university's schools and colleges; full-time university staff members; and full-time undergraduate and graduate students.
 Temporary board members may be appointed on an as-needed basis by the director of academic integrity.